imagineLife/big-site/content/linux/start-with-unix.md

 4.3 BSD version of unix incorporated the SunOS "NFS" code.
 NFS, network file system, is a [distributed file system protocol](https://en.wikipedia.org/wiki/Network_File_System).
 NFS allows users access to files over a network.

+#### 1987: Posix, OSF1 and UI
+OSF is a variation on unix developed by the [Open Software Foundation](https://en.wikipedia.org/wiki/Open_Software_Foundation), a non-profit that created standards for implementing Unix.

 ## Linux is not unix